William A. Doebele Fellowship in Community Design

 The Stockard Fellowship celebrates James G. Stockard, Jr., (MCP ’68, LF ’78) who helped shape the Loeb Fellowship into a powerful force for positive change while inspiring a sense of social responsibility in countless GSD students.
 This Fund recognizes a meritorious student from any design discipline who shares Stockard’s commitment to advancing smart design concepts in affordable housing.

-Abdul-Razak Zachariah MUP ’23 is the 2022-2023 Stockard Fellow.
+Abdul-Razak Zachariah MUP ’23 was the 2022-2023 Stockard Fellow.
 Read his report.

 Druker Traveling Fellowship